 1.a set of data that describes and gives information about other data.

-A colleague in IT once said to me that if you could crack the dark art of metadata and search engine optimisation, you could earn bucket loads.
+A colleague in IT once told to me that if you can crack the dark art of metadata and search engine optimisation, you could earn bucket loads.
 I’m geeky but not THAT geeky.

-So for those people who currently, or have at some time, held their beds up with 4ft high stacks of porn magazines, this does not apply to you.
-This is for the 21st century folk, who have sectioned off part of their hard drive and password protected it with some kind of obscure password, preferably something a little more complex than 1234.
+For those among us with 4ft high stacks of adult magazines, this does not apply to you.
+This is for the 21st century folk, who have sectioned off part of their hard drive and password protected it with some kind of obscure password. *Please don’t use ‘1234’!

-Without metadata you will find yourself searching through your hoards of porn for hours trying to find the right video to “do the trick” in your onanistic activity.
+Without metadata, you will find yourself searching through your stash of porn for hours trying to find the right video to “do the trick” in your onanistic activity.

-When you have so much porn, the titles of each video will blur into a mix of names doing a location.
-Without metadata, you might just miss your opportunity.
+When you have a lot of porn, the titles of each video will blur into a mix of names doing a location.
+Without metadata, you might just miss your mark.

-I am not responsible for any external web links that you choose to investigate from this blog post however, should you choose to mosey on to a porn site and confirm you are indeed over 18 (age not maturity), you get the opportunity to use the search box.
-Each of the videos you are confronted with has metadata attached, so that when you use that search function, it can retrieve videos back for your entertainment.
+I am not responsible for any external web links that you choose to investigate after reading this blog post.
+However, should you choose to go on to a porn site and confirm you are indeed over 18 (age not maturity), you get the opportunity to use the search box.
+Each of the videos you see has metadata attached, so that when you use that search function, it can retrieve videos back for your entertainment.

-So when you search; MILF, GILF, secretary, maid, babysitter, gay, bisexual, threesome, gang bang, outdoor, indoor, office, pool, spa, transsexual, pan sexual, transgender, swingers, vanilla, BDSM, kinky, and so on and so forth, it brings back a selection of videos that are associated with those words i.e. metadata.
+So when you search; MILF, GILF, secretary, maid, babysitter, gay, bisexual, threesome, gang bang, outdoor, indoor, office, pool, spa, transsexual, pansexual, transgender, swingers, vanilla, BDSM, kinky, and so on and so forth, you’ll get a selection of videos that are associated with those words, i.e. metadata.

 (Please note, should some of the above keywords not work, it’s because there is no video file with that piece of metadata attached.
 I haven’t personally tried them all out…)

-Now if you tried to implement this search in the same way on your computer storage like ‘my documents’ or an external hard drive, it’s unlikely you will be able to specify a similar amount of metadata to search on as default Windows or Mac file information is far too basic for you to be able to do so.
+Now, if you tried to implement this search in the same way on your computer storage like ‘my documents’ or an external hard drive, it’s unlikely you will be able to specify a similar amount of metadata to search.
+Windows or Mac file information is far too basic for you to be able to do so.

 The best data you will get is automatically generated metadata such as the below: